 #Apple TV 4K

-If you already own an Apple TV 4K, it has the best version of the MLB app.
-Multi-view lets you watch up to four games at once on a single screen.
-The Apple TV 4K connects to your LG TV via HDMI and supports Dolby Vision and Dolby Atmos on compatible content.
+The Apple TV 4K has the best MLB app experience by far.
+Multi-view lets you watch up to four simultaneous games on one screen, which is a feature no other streaming device offers for MLB.TV.
+It connects via HDMI and supports both Dolby Vision and Dolby Atmos on compatible broadcasts.

-#Understanding MLB.TV Blackout Rules
+#Understanding MLB.TV Blackout Restrictions

 #Bottom Line